Home

 Basically, both R and Python have pre-defined data types.
 The dependent and independent variables get classified among these data types.
 And, based on the data type, the interpreter allots memory for use.
 Python supports the following data types:

-• Long – It refers to long integers which are represented in octa and hexadecimal.
-In R, you use bit64 package to read hexadecimal values.
+• Long – Long integers in octa and hexadecimal.
+R uses bit64 package for hexadecimal.

 Since R is a statistical computing language, all the functions to manipulate data and reading variables are available inherently.
 On the other hand, python hails all the data analysis / manipulation / visualization functions from external libraries.
 Python has several libraries for data manipulation and machine learning.
 The most important ones are: